kleinomicslab/mrbin/README.md

 You can start mrbin using the following code:

 ```
-mrbinResults<-mrbin()
+results<-mrbin()
 ```

-This will start a series of questions that will guide you through the parameters to be used.
+This will start a series of questions that will guide you through the parameters to be used, including preview plots.

 mrbin() returns an (invisible) mrbin object containing the following variables:
 * bins: A matrix containing bin data for all samples, Depending on the option you chose, the data will be cleaned up and scaled.